TandemSeven/dra-web-elm/README.md

 # About / Purpose

-This DRA demonstrates how one would write a simple simple-page app using the Elm ecosystem.
+This DRA demonstrates how one would write a simple single-page app using the Elm ecosystem.

 Elm is a functional, strongly-typed, domain specific programming language focused on front-end development.
 It features a unique syntax that is similar to Haskell, and compiles to Javascript for deployment on the web.
 [Learn more](https://elm-lang.org/)